Introduction

 You need some small modifications in the program to achieve this:

-• Since we only need the motor to rotate in one direction only, the digitalWrite function can be called in the setup function instead of the loop function
+- Since we only need the motor to rotate in one direction only, the

-• You need to read the value from the ADC periodically, and map the value to a duty by using the map function in Arduino
+function - You need to read the value from the ADC periodically, and map the value to a duty by using the

 Look at the model answer here when you complete the task, and ask us through Facebook if you find any difficulties.